devmams/healthApp/README.md

 # healthApp

-HealthApp is an application which allow a user to take an appointment with his doctor.
+HealthApp is an application which allow to take an appointment with his doctor.